Feyerabend/ABC80/abclisp/README.md

 systems based on chips like the MOS Technology 6502 and Zilog Z80, spreading into machines like the Apple II, Commodore 64, and TRS-80.

-Technically, what Gates and Allen built wasn’t just a language--it was a portable software architecture.
+Technically, what Gates and Allen built wasn't just a language--it was a portable software architecture.
 By rewriting the hardware-dependent parts (mainly I/O and startup code) and keeping the interpreter core consistent, they created one of the first widely reused software